 - Optional ingredients are not reflected in the price or calories of our recipes.

 - We calculate nutritional information for our recipes with Cronometer.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 For more refreshing Mexican drinks, check out our:

-- Horchata if you want a light, creamy, and easy-to-make drink with rice and cinnamon.
+- Horchata: A light, creamy, and easy-to-make agua fresca featuring rice and cinnamon.